 Padre Pio is another example.
 He’s a reminder that the denial of God present in a human being poisons human life itself.
 God is present in people, Padre Pio reminds us.

-Does Therese also counter the poison of unbelief?
-A recent poll from the Pew Research Center sees a dramatic rise in America since the 1950s in the numbers of those who describe themselves as “religiously unaffiliated.”
+Does Therese also confront the poison of unbelief?
+A poll from the Pew Research Center sees a dramatic rise in America since the 1950s in the numbers of those who describe themselves as “religiously unaffiliated.”
 Almost a quarter of Americans (4 out of 10 young people) now see themselves in this category, the majority describing themselves as unbelievers.

 Unbelief is growing in America.